2 pounds swordfish steaks, 1-2” thick

-Heat remaining 2 Tbs. olive oil in a large deep skillet.
+Heat remaining 2 tablespoon olive oil in a large deep skillet.
 Cook the onions and garlic until soft and fragrant, about 3 minutes.
-Add the anchovy paste, eggplant, and remaining tsp. each salt and pepper to the pan and cook, stirring frequently, until the eggplant is translucent and soft, about 5 minutes.
+Add the anchovy paste, eggplant, and remaining teaspoon each salt and pepper to the pan and cook, stirring frequently, until the eggplant is translucent and soft, about 5 minutes.
 Add the white wine and cook, continuing to stir frequently until most of the moisture is absorbed and the eggplant is very tender.

 Add the tomatoes, capers, olives, and lemon juice to the pan and cook until tomatoes start to break down, about 4-5 minutes.
 Add the parsley and heavy cream and cook 3 more minutes until a luscious thick sauce has formed.